 The Biggest Drawback is Cost

 When it comes to residential metal roofing, you are not only paying more for a higher quality material than asphalt shingle, but you are also paying for a more costly, professional installation that requires specialized skills, expertise, and equipment.
 Keep in mind that there are factors that may influence your final price for a new metal roof.
-These include the type of metal and the roof style you choose, your geographic location, and the overall complexity of the roof.
-The good news is that because metal roofing lasts so long, you ultimately save the difference if you stay in the house for a long time.
+These include the type of metal and the roof style you choose.
+It also includes your geographic location, and the overall complexity of the roof.
+The good news is that because metal roof material lasts so long, you ultimately save the difference if you stay in the house for a long time.